-U.S.-based venture capital firm Tofino Capital has launched a $10 million fund that will invest in early-stage startups in emerging and frontier markets.
+U.S.-based venture capital firm Tofino Capital has launched a $10 million fund to invest in early-stage startups in emerging and frontier markets.

 Tell me more: Tofino Capital was founded in 2018 by Eliot Pence and Aubrey Hruby.